Alice, Sweet Alice: Catholicism

 Sheila O'Malley of Film Comment notes that: "From one scene to the next, religious iconography overwhelms the screen: paintings of Mary and Christ, marble statues, crosses on every wall, religion leering at the characters from behind.
 Parishioners kneel at the altar, pushing out fat tongues for communion (Communion was the film's original title), looking like a parade of aggressive Rolling Stones logos.
 Religion is not a refuge in Alice, Sweet Alice.
 It is a rejection of the body itself, but the body—its tongues, its teeth, its menstruation—will not be denied."

 Additionally, Chuck Bowen of Slant Magazine observes that the presentation of the church sequences signifies a closed-in nature that "favors cramped medium shots and close-ups that induce claustrophobia.
 The characters always appear to be cramped together in the church, on top of one another, and their homes are composed of similarly small passageways."
 Despite this, Bowen asserts that the film is not "exactly an indictment of the church," but rather a "febrile portrait... of how society enables dysfunction on multiple fronts, from the domestic to the religious to the psychiatric."
+Writer Troy Howarth echoes this reading in his book Unholy Communion: Alice, Sweet Alice from Script to Screen (2021), writing that the film "is not strictly anti-religion...
+Sole stops short of suggesting that everybody in the Church is corrupt."
+He cites the sympathetic portrayal of Father Tom to support this, suggesting that it is "the dogma itself which is at the heart of Sole's commentary" rather than the church community at large.

 Familial dissolution

-Bowen notes familial dissolution as a theme in Alice, Sweet Alice, citing the backstory involving the Spages and Dominick's separation from Catherine: "Sole allows these reverberations, particularly the parallel bitterness existing between Catherine and Annie and Karen and Alice, both of which have been intensified by religion, to gradually assert themselves into our minds...
+Both Bowen and Williams note familial dissolution as a central theme of Alice, Sweet Alice, citing the backstory involving the Spages and Dominick's separation from Catherine, resulting in a fractured family dynamic exacerbated by the moral code of their religious community.
+Bowen states: "Sole allows these reverberations, particularly the parallel bitterness existing between Catherine and Annie and Karen and Alice, both of which have been intensified by religion, to gradually assert themselves into our minds...
 Catherine and Dom's splintered relationship is also portrayed as a gateway to chaos, primarily for Catherine's distracted nature and unwillingness to face the truth of her family."

 Scholar Claire Sisco King notes in a 2007 essay that the film is preoccupied with the theme of theatrical performativity perpetrated by children who are emotionally neglected by their parents.
 King suggests that the title character of Alice is ostracized by her mother and aunt, and lacking attention from her absent father, who only returns after Karen's murder.
 King elaborates on Alice's performativity:

 Writer David J. Hogan considers Alice, Sweet Alice among a series of films made between the 1970s and 1980s preoccupied with sibling rivalry, and which feature "violations of the integrity of the nuclear family."
 Hogan views the film as an extension of such features as What Ever Happened to Baby Jane?
 (1962), an earlier film that blended horror with familial drama between siblings.